 Unily is a data processor for Unily Clients, whereby the Client themselves are the data controller.
 The rights and responsibilities of Unily and operational changes to comply with GDPR implemented by Unily as a data processor are documented here.
 Unily enlists Microsoft as a subprocessor as this is where client data is stored as per all client contracts.

-Personal data” is defined in both the Directive and the GDPR as “any information relating to an identified or identifiable natural person (“data subject”).”
+Personal data” is defined in the GDPR as “any information relating to an identified or identifiable natural person (“data subject”).”
 Under the GDPR, a “personal data breach” is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”
 This broad definition differs from that of most U.S. state data breach laws, for example, which typically are triggered only upon exposure of information that can lead to fraud or identity theft, such as financial account information.

 When a data processor experiences a personal data breach, it must notify the controller but otherwise has no other notification or reporting obligation under the GDPR.

 If the controller has determined that the personal data breach “is likely to result in a high risk to the rights and freedoms of individuals,” it must also communicate information regarding the personal data breach to the affected data subjects.
 Under the GDPR, this must be done “without undue delay.”

 The process Unily follows in the event of a data breach is documented in the Information Security Incident Management policy.